makaw888GH/ImperialMLFinalProject/README.md

 ## MODEL
 The model selected is Logistic Regression (LR)

-LR is the most used algorithm in the credit scorecard modeling process is Logistic Regression.
-The reasons are as follows:
+For this project based on time available (1 week) LR is the most used algorithm in the credit scorecard modeling process is Logistic Regression.
+Other algorithms which are suitable for later implementation include ensemble techniques, AdaBoostClassifier, GradientBoostingClassifier, RandomForestClassifier, ExtraTreesClassifier

+Other reasons include :

 * Simple linear relationship: the relationship between variables is a linear relationship
 * Good Interpretability: the effect of input variables on target variables is readily available